ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 invalid or otherwise untrusted.

 The header field MAY also include the standard "realm" parameter, if desired.
-Issuance protocols MAY require other parameters.
-Clients MUST ignore unknown parameters in challenges.
+Issuance protocols MAY define other parameters, some of which might be required.
+Clients MUST ignore parameters in challenges that are not defined for the issuance protocol corresponding to the token type in the challenge.

 As an example, the WWW-Authenticate header field could look like this: